czhou578/cifar/notes.md

 CrossEntropyLoss is the standard choice for multi-class classification as it:

+- label smoothing: Whenever a classification neural network suffers from overfitting and/or overconfidence, we can try label smoothing.
+It restrains the largest logit from becoming much bigger than the rest.

 Handles probability distributions across classes
 Works with integer class labels (0-99 for CIFAR-100) Includes softmax activation internally